Tensorpack trainers contain logic of:

 Splitting a tensor to GPUs makes no sense at all, only to put unnecessary shape constraints on the data.
 By letting each GPU train on its own input tensors, they can train on inputs of different shapes simultaneously.

-Your model code (the tower function) will get called multipile times.
+The tower function (your model code) will get called multipile times.
 You'll need to be very careful when modifying global states in those functions, e.g. adding ops to TF collections.